paulscherrerinstitute/gitutils/Readme.md

 ### FORK

 #### Gitutils fork walk-through
 1. Define a project to fork and issue the command.
 Once a repository is forked, it also creates a local clone and an upstream link to the reference repository.
-Arguments: ___-n___, ___-c___.
+Arguments: ___-n___, ___-c___ and project.
 Examples:
 - To fork and clone into a repository, use the following command:

     ```bash